-Roman chamomile got its name because it was cultivated in Rome during the 16th and 17th centuries.
+Roman chamomile was known because it was cultivated in Rome during the 16th and 17th centuries.
 There is no proof that ancient Romans or Greeks knew the plant.
-Despite its properties being quite similar to those of German Chamomile, Roman chamomile has preserved its personality and place in phytotherapeutic science.
+Despite its properties being similar to German Chamomile, Roman chamomile has preserved its personality and place in phytotherapeutic science.

 - USDA Certified Organic